 *sigh* Oh, well.
 Onward!

 That which must be accomplished in the coming week:

-– Finish off Chapter One of Under the Midday Moon
+– Finish Chapter Four of Under the Midday Moon

 – Submit something (poetry, fiction, whatever)

 – Edit Letter Box poetry chapbook and find a place to submit it

 – Workout at least three days with two workouts being running training (0/3)

 – Do three yoga workouts, three sun salutations min.
 (0/3)

 – Make Progress on Organization (do one or more of the following):

 — Sort paperwork out by year for filing and set up system for the current year